agent18/agent18.github.io/_posts/2020-06-01-the-last-dance-career.markdown

 	secured another job by then).
 So we will have the same 3 chances to apply for H1b.

-	**Note:** Some companies do not hire you in your OPT and don't have [atleast 2 attempts](https://www.teamblind.com/post/FAANG-that-accepts-candidate-with-less-than-24-month-OPT-46DqLqvB) left.
+	**Note:** Some companies do not hire you in your OPT if you don't have [atleast 2 attempts](https://www.teamblind.com/post/FAANG-that-accepts-candidate-with-less-than-24-month-OPT-46DqLqvB) left.
 Also there is a possibility of applying with many H1B sponsors for the same year with different employers.
 So lets assume I have 3 tries for now.